What Do I Need To Know About My Bone Fracture Accident?

-If you suffered a broken bone in an accident, please contact me for a free consultation at (408) 214-5555 or fill out the below form.
+If you suffered a broken bone in an accident, please contact me for a free consultation at (408) 214-5555 or fill out my contact form.

-If your loved one passed away due to a broken bone, please call me about your wrongful death case.
+If your loved one passed away, please call me about your wrongful death case.

 None of the information on this website of Attorney Renée Yvonne Gardner is offered as medical advice.